codezenn/echo-iris/CONTRIBUTING.md

 LLM output and any string headed for `print()` or `speak()` passes through the `sanitize()` function in `echo_iris_16gb.py`.
 The Pi terminal uses latin-1 encoding by default and any non-ASCII character (em dash, smart quote, emoji) crashes the script.
-Sanitize is defense-in-depth and is applied at multiple points.
+Sanitize is defense in depth and is applied at multiple points.

 Error handling favors graceful degradation over crashes.
 If the LLM times